 6. Watch out for drafts

-Don’t put African Pygmy Hedgehogs near to drafts.
+Don’t put hedgehogs near to drafts.
 At the end of the room where we keep our hedgehog we have glass doors which can get cold, so we keep his cage on the opposite side of the room.
 We have also put in draft excluders on all the doors in the same room as the cage.

 7. Night and Day distinction

-Don’t be tempted to put a pygmy hedgehog in a small room where there’s no distinction between daylight and night.
-This will totally screw up the African Pygmy Hedgehogs’ body clock.
+Don’t be tempted to put a hedgehog in a small room where there’s no distinction between daylight and night.
+This will totally screw up the hedgehogs’ body clock.

-What are the symptoms of hibernation for an African Pygmy Hedgehog?
+What are the symptoms of hibernation for a hedgehog?

 - look overly tired;